scrapy/scrapy/docs/topics/settings.rst

 Default: ``1073741824`` (1 GiB)

 The maximum response body size (in bytes) allowed.
-Bigger responses return :exc:`IgnoreRequest`.
+Bigger responses are aborted and ignored.

 This applies both before and after compression.
 If decompressing a response body would exceed this limit, decompression is aborted and the response is